-It is the recommendation that the proposed development should be authorised WITH MITIGAITON for the following key reasons:
+It is the recommendation that the proposed development should commence WITH MITIGAITON for the following key reasons:

 - Alignment with National REDZ and local planning related to energy and job creation. - Moderated ZVI that does include mining related landforms that do detract from the local sense of place to some degree. - Receptors sensitive to landscape change are likely to be limited but do include the Renosterberg Safari & Farm who have expressed concern regarding the location of the PV in from on their eco-tourism accommodation.
+The accommodation views are not impacted by Roan PV2, and are addressed in Roan PV1.